Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

-All the models are trained using the AdamW~\cite{adamw} optimizer with $\beta _ {1} = 0.9$, $\beta _ {2} = 0.999$, and a initial learning rate of 0.005.
+\textbf{Training Schedules}: All the models are trained using the AdamW~\cite{adamw} optimizer with $\beta _ {1} = 0.9$, $\beta _ {2} = 0.999$, and a initial learning rate of 0.005.
 The ReduceLROnPlateau Scheduler is used with a factor of 0.5 and a patience of 10000 steps.
 All the experiments are conducted on a single NVIDIA H200 GPU with a batch size 16 and num workers of 16 for 500K steps.
-We use the Truncated Backpropagation Through Time (TBPTT)~\cite{tbptt} with a 0.01s segment length (4410 samples) to reduce memory costs and enhance training efficiency while maintaining long-term dependencies.
+We use the Truncated Backpropagation Through Time (TBPTT)~\cite{tbptt} with a 0.01s segment length (4410 samples) to reduce memory costs while maintaining long-term dependencies.